How to Use Color to Decorate Your Spring Home

 Since blue is my other favorite color – anytime of year – I especially love to use it prominently for spring.
 Our dining room is front and center when you enter our home, so I always want it to look its best.

-When I found a runner in a beautiful pattern with bunnies in blue at the antique mall last year, I knew it would set the color and tone for a spring and Easter tablescape.
+When I found a runner in a beautiful pattern with blue bunnies at the antique mall, I knew it would set the color and tone for a spring and Easter tablescape.

 I also wanted to use a lot of my blue chinoiserie pieces, especially my new blue bunnies.